SPECIES HE4 SPECIES O16

 indicates whether or not to apply Coulomb corrections.
 In some

-regions of the - plane, the approximations made in the
+- plane, the approximations made in the

 Coulomb corrections may be invalid and result in negative pressures.